Survey of tourist expenditure (EGATUR)

 A person travelling for pleasure or business, with at least one overnight stay.
 Tourism defines all trips made by a visitor to a main destination outside of their place of usual residence, which involve at least one overnight stay, for a duration of less than a year, provided that the main reason, including business, leisure or other personal reasons, is other than employment at a business established in the place visited.

 A same-day visitor (or day-tripper, or excursionist) is a person making an excursion.
 An excursion is considered a trip without an overnight stay made outside of the visitor’s place of usual residence and starting from the visitor’s place of usual residence.
+The data on same-day visitors from one year are available at the end of the following year, therefore the data for this type of visitor cannot be seen during the current year.

 A transit visitor is a tourist or same-day visitor passing through Spain on their way to another country (for example, people changing flights in a Spanish airport, or people who cross Spain by road as they travel from Europe to Portugal).